Xangis/ModernMUD/README.md

 By multiplatform, I mean that the compiled MUD runs on Windows and Linux, but I do not recommend compiling using any tool other than Visual Studio.
-There are subtle differences in the output binaries that can cause trouble (i.e. terminal glitches) if you build on Linux using xbuild/gmcs.
+There are subtle differences in the output binaries that can cause trouble (i.e. terminal glitches) if you build on Linux using xbuild/gmcs and it's hard to get a good build environment working on Linux for this project.
+You're better off building on Windows, copying the executable to Linux, then running it (that's how Basternae 3 did it).
 This has not been tested on OSX, but would probably work about the same as on Linux.

-In addition, some of the editing tools do not work fully under Mono, due to this RTF colored text rendering bug in Mono core:
+Some of the editing tools do not work fully under Mono, due to this RTF colored text rendering bug in Mono core:

 https://bugzilla.novell.com/show_bug.cgi?id=593951